-Since 1996 'Hoy en Delaware LLC' has been serving the Hispanic Community.
+Since 1996, HOY en Delaware Newspaper has been serving the Hispanic Community.

-HOY en Delaware is a Newspaper in both Spanish and English aiming to be a bridge of understanding among all inhabitants throughout the First State.
+HOY en Delaware is a Hispanic newspaper in both Spanish and English aiming to be a bridge of understanding among all inhabitants throughout the First State.

 The first issue of HOY en Delaware was printed in June 1996.

-A monthly Newspaper with 10,000 issues distributed all over the State covering the three counties: New Castle, Kent and Sussex.
-With more than 500 distribution points, direct mailing and paid Subscriptions.
+A monthly newspaper with 9,000 issues distributed all over the State covering the three counties: New Castle, Kent and Sussex.
+With more than 340 distribution points.
 HOY en Delaware is easy to find.
-It is available outside Delaware in Salisbury & Ocean City, MD.
+It is available outside Delaware in Salisbury, Easton & Ocean City, MD.

 We were First at bringing you a bilingual focused on the fastest growing segment of the population.
 The same phenomenon that is taking place across the USA is happening in Delaware, as thousands of newcomers are attracted to the healthy economy in search of employment opportunities and a place to call home.